 Symptoms of Rapid Weight Loss

 Losing weight at a rapid pace of 3 pounds or more weekly can cause fatigue, nausea, diarrhea and constipation, according to the Weight-Control Information Network.
 The network also notes that losing weight rapidly -- which often occurs when eating 800 calories or less daily -- can cause gallstone formation, which can become extremely painful or require surgical removal.
 Hair loss may also occur when losing weight at a rapid pace.

-Being underweight can cause you to experience the same unpleasant side effects of malnutrition -- including hair loss, fatigue and dizziness.
+Having underweight can cause you to experience the same unpleasant side effects of malnutrition -- including hair loss, fatigue and dizziness.
 Weighing less than what is considered a healthy body weight can cause yellowish dry skin covered in fine hair, confusion, slow thinking, poor memory, dry mouth, extreme sensitivity to cold temperatures, muscle wasting and weak bones, according to MedlinePlus.
-Being underweight can also cause women to stop menstruating.
-The National Heart, Lung and Blood Institute reports that you’re classified as being underweight if your body mass index is less than 18.5.
+Having underweight can also cause women to stop menstruating.
+The National Heart, Lung and Blood Institute reports that you're classified as having underweight if your body mass index is less than 18.5.

 Maintaining a Healthy Weight